juicedata/minio/README.md

 ## Introduction

 This is a fork base on [MinIO RELEASE.2022-03-05T06-32-39Z version](https://github.com/minio/minio/tree/RELEASE.2022-03-05T06-32-39Z).
-We implemented the feature of [JuiceFS](https://github.com/juicedata/juicefs) as one of its gateway implementations.
+We implemented the feature of [JuiceFS](https://github.com/juicedata/juicefs) as one of its gateway backend.
 This version supports full functionality of MinIO gateway such as [multi-user management](https://docs.min.io/docs/minio-multi-user-quickstart-guide.html) while using JuiceFS as a backend.

 ## Compile